OPENDAP/olfs/json-ld.md

 The Data Request Form pages contain all of the Dataset metadata transformed into JSON-LD.

-Additionally the server is now able to produce SiteMap files which are crucial to publishing/submitting a particular site to search engines.
+Additionally, the server is now able to produce SiteMap files which are crucial to publishing/submitting a particular site to search engines.

 ### What is JSON-LD?